 The Execution Policy is specifed as the first template argument and is required by all of the constituent functions of the Execution Model.
-Axom defines a set of high-level execution spaces, summarized in the table below.
+Mint defines a set of high-level execution policies, summarized in the table below.

-Execution Policy Requirements Description SEQ_EXEC None.
-Sequential execution on the CPU.
-OMP_EXEC OMP_EXEC RAJA + OpenMP Parallel execution on th Parallel execution on the CPU using OpenMP.
-CUDA_EXEC< BLOCK- RAJA + CUDA + Umpire (memory Parallel execution on CUDA-enabled SIZE > management) GPUs.
-CUDA_EXEC< BLOCK- RAJA + CUDA + Umpire (memory Asynchronous parallel execution on SIZE, ASYNC > management) CUDA-enabled GPUs.
+Execution Policy Requirements Description serial None.
+Serial execution on the CPU. parallel_cpu RAJA + OpenMP Parallel execution on the CPU with OpenMP. parallel_gpu RAJA + CUDA Parallel execution on CUDA-enabled GPUs. parallel_gpu_async RAJA + CUDA Asynchronous parallel execution on CUDA-enabled GPUs.